Emergency Motions Filed in New Jersey Family Court

 If you are involved in child custody, divorce, or other family law case and you are concerned for the safety or welfare of your family and assets during the proceedings, please don’t hesitate to contact our law offices to schedule a consultation.
 A member of our experienced legal team will advise you on the next steps to ensure the security of all you care deeply about during this tenuous process.

 If you have questions regarding emergency motions, or are unaware as to the terms and conditions in, talk to, and retain, a family law attorney who can help.
-Contact The Law Office of Del Sardo & Montanari to discuss your case further.
+Contact The Montanari Law Group to discuss your case further.
 You can reach us by phone at 973-233-4396 or by checking our website.